 More than 65,000 Citizen Scientists volunteered for our programs in 2019.
 While COVID-19 created challenges in 2020, Birds Canada quickly pivoted to offer online content and birding-on-your-home-patch information which was received enthusiastically.

-Thank you to all of our volunteers serving Citizen Science roles across Canada - you are the field team making it all possible growth in eBird Canada growth in Great Backyard Bird Count
+Thank you to all of our volunteers serving Citizen Science roles across Canada - you are the field team making it all possible

 Photo by: Jody Allair

 MANY MORE PEOPLE ARE DEVOTING THEIR TIME AND SKILLS TO BIRDS':